opulencephp/docs/view-fortune.md

 Compiling `Hello, {{salutation("Young", false, true)}}` will give us `Hello, Mrs. Young`.

 <h4 id="using-view-functions-in-php-code">Using View Functions in PHP Code</h4>
 You may call view functions in your PHP code by calling `Opulence\Views\Compilers\Fortune\ITranspiler::callViewFunction()`.
-Let's take a look at an example that displays a pretty HTML page title formatted like `My Site | NAME_OF_PAGE`:
+Let's take a look at an example that displays a pretty HTML page title formatted like `NAME_OF_PAGE | My Site`:

 ```php
 $transpiler->registerViewFunction("myPageTitle", function($title) use ($transpiler, $view)